- NEW HOUSING DEVELOPMENT SITE HA42, LONDON ROAD

 - THE MEN MISSING FROM DATCHET'S WWI MEMORIAL

-The DVS's WWI research has led to the discovery of a number of men with Datchet connections who died in WWI and who are not remembered on the village's War Memorial or on the War Roll.
+The DVS has discovered a number of men with Datchet connections who died in WWI and who are not remembered on the village's War Memorial or on the War Roll.
 Click here to find out more.

 - DATCHET'S RIVERSIDE New photographs of the refurbished riverside.
 Plus, read more about the history of the riverside and factors affecting development.
 Click here for details.

 - NEIGHBOURHOOD PLAN You may have heard about Datchet's Neighbourhood Plan.
 Here's the link to the DNP website: www.datchetneighbourhoodplan.org

 - RECENT DVS EVENTS & EXHIBITIONS Photos of all our recent events are in the Gallery section of this website.
 Click on the following links for spectacular views from the Church steeple and recent exhibitions: WWI Soldiers at Datchet Cemetery; Datchet's Conservation Area; and Datchet's Royal Connections.